godotengine/godot-docs/tutorials/networking/high_level_multiplayer.rst

 Before going into how we would like to synchronize a game across the network, it can be helpful to understand how the base network API for synchronization works.

-Godot uses a mid-level object :ref:`NetworkedMultiplayerPeer <class_NetworkedMultiplayerPeer>`.
+Godot uses a mid-level object :ref:`NetworkedMultiplayerPeer <api:class_NetworkedMultiplayerPeer>`.
 This object is not meant to be created directly, but is designed so that several implementations can provide it.

-This object extends from :ref:`PacketPeer <class_PacketPeer>`, so it inherits all the useful methods for serializing, sending and receiving data.
+This object extends from :ref:`PacketPeer <api:class_PacketPeer>`, so it inherits all the useful methods for serializing, sending and receiving data.
 On top of that, it adds methods to set a peer, transfer mode, etc. It also includes signals that will let you know when peers connect or disconnect.

 This class interface can abstract most types of network layers, topologies and libraries.
-By default, Godot provides an implementation based on ENet (:ref:`NetworkedMultiplayerEnet <class_NetworkedMultiplayerENet>`), one based on WebRTC (:ref:`WebRTCMultiplayer <class_WebRTCMultiplayer>`), and one based on WebSocket (:ref:`WebSocketMultiplayerPeer <class_WebSocketMultiplayerPeer>`), but this could be used to implement mobile APIs (for adhoc WiFi, Bluetooth) or custom device/console-specific networking APIs.
+By default, Godot provides an implementation based on ENet (:ref:`NetworkedMultiplayerEnet <api:class_NetworkedMultiplayerENet>`), one based on WebRTC (:ref:`WebRTCMultiplayer <api:class_WebRTCMultiplayer>`), and one based on WebSocket (:ref:`WebSocketMultiplayerPeer <api:class_WebSocketMultiplayerPeer>`), but this could be used to implement mobile APIs (for adhoc WiFi, Bluetooth) or custom device/console-specific networking APIs.

 For most common cases, using this object directly is discouraged, as Godot provides even higher level networking facilities.